mguyette/mguyette.github.io/index.md

 I am a Technical Program Manager with the St. Johns River Water Management District in Florida.
 I am responsible for managing the Water Quality Monitoring program for the District, from network design and data collection through quality assurance and communication.<br><br>

-I received my PhD in Wildlife Ecology from the University of Main and my AB and MS in Ecology and Earth Sciences form Dartmouth College.
+I received my PhD in Wildlife Ecology from the University of Maine and my AB and MS in Ecology and Earth Sciences form Dartmouth College.